 There are also 11 boat-in beach sites where you can camp though you should reserve ahead.
 Check out Camping Catalina for a location map of all the campsites – and the rules and regulations that go along with the camping.
 You will need to take all your water and pack out every last bit of trash.

 Of course there is also hiking on the island.
-I would like to return one day to hike the full 37.2 mile Trans-Catalina Trail though there are plenty of easier ones to do too especially out of the Two Harbors area.
+I would like to return one day to hike the full 37.2 mile Trans-Catalina Trail over 3 – 4 days though there are plenty of easier ones to do too especially out of the Two Harbors area.

-The snorkeling and scuba diving around the island is reportedly excellent.
+The snorkeling and scuba diving around Catalina Island is reportedly excellent.
 Waters are crystalline and marine life is diverse thanks to a confluence of currents.

 According to Mother Nature Network, Scuba diving magazine ranked the waters as the world’s healthiest marine environment – a big surprise to me considering the proximity to Los Angeles.
 There are a number of companies offering snorkeling and scuba tours on the island.